plainsheet/plainsheet/README.md

         </div>`,
 });

-bottomSheet.mount(); // Mounts the bottom sheet to DOM.
+bottomSheet.mount(); // Mounts the bottom sheet to the DOM.

 bottomSheet.open();
 ```